-Residents will be limited to three pets (dog, cat, bird, or fish aquarium).
+Residents will be limited to two pets (dog, cat, bird, or fish aquarium).

 Tenants may not board dogs of any breed including a mixed breed that are deemed "aggressive or potentially aggressive" unless the dog is a certified military working dog that is being boarded by its handler or trainer.
 For purpose of this policy, aggressive or potentially aggressive breeds of dogs are defined as a Pit Bull (American Staffordshire Bull Terrier or English Staffordshire Bull Terrier), Rottweiler, Presa Canarios, Doberman Pinscher, Chow Chow, Akitas, Mastiffs, Great Danes, Alaskan Malamutes, and wolf